Rules for Foreigners Traveling to the EU

-According to 2010 EU regulation, departing passengers need to show their boarding card before pass the security checkpoint.
-You can print this card at the check-in counter, from a check-in machine, or from the internet.
+According to EU regulation, departing passengers need to show their boarding card before passing the security checkpoint.
+You can print this card at the check-in counter, from a check-in machine, from the internet, or present your smartphone.

 EU Rules for Liquids & Gels and Duty-Free Purchases